Mick Young

-Michael Jerome Young (9 October 19368 April 1996) was an Australian politician.
+Michael Jerome Young (9 October 1936 − 8 April 1996) was an Australian politician.
 He rose through the Australian Labor Party (ALP) to become its National Secretary, before serving as a Labor member of the House of Representatives from the 1974 election to 1988.
 He was a senior minister in the Hawke government, and was a prominent political figure during the 1970s and 1980s.
 Young was also President of the Australian Labor Party from 1986 to 1988.

 Early life

-Born in Sydney to Irish Catholic parents, Young attended school at Marist Brothers College in the Sydney suburb of Mosman.
-After his high school days he worked as a shearer and roustabout before becoming an organiser with the Australian Workers' Union in South Australia.
+Young was born in Sydney on 9 October 1936.
+He was the sixth of eight children born to Kathleen Bridget (née Shanahan) and Ray Barnard Young.
+His father was a traveling salesman.

+Young was educated at Marist Brothers Mosman.
+He left school at the age of 15 and began training as a wool classer, moving to western New South Wales.
+He later became a shearer and became involved with the labour movement in Broken Hill, at a time of frequent industrial conflict within the industry.
+Young was elected secretary of the Broken Hill Pastoral Workers' Committee at the age of 20.
+He attended the 6th World Festival of Youth and Students in Moscow in 1957, also visiting China in the same year.

+In 1958, Young moved to Adelaide and began working as a paid organizer with the Australian Workers' Union.
+He soon came under the influence of Clyde Cameron, later working as an organizer in Port Pirie.

 Early political involvement

-He was appointed as the party's South Australian state organiser in 1964, and his role in the first Labor electoral win for 30 years at the 1965 state election (the election resulted in Frank Walsh becoming Labor Premier) led first to his election as Secretary of the state branch in 1968 and later secretary of the federal party in 1969.
+Young was appointed as the party's South Australian state organizer in 1964, and his role in the first Labor electoral win for 30 years at the 1965 state election (the election resulted in Frank Walsh becoming Labor Premier) led first to his election as Secretary of the state branch in 1968 and later secretary of the federal party in 1969.
 Gough Whitlam, then Opposition Leader, hired Young as an adviser during this period.

-Young again showed his substantial campaign management skills in the 1972 federal election, playing a significant role in the first ALP federal election win since 1946.
+He again showed his substantial campaign management skills in the 1972 federal election, playing a significant role in the first ALP federal election win since 1946.
 He devised Labor's "It's Time" slogan, still considered one of the most effective vote-winning phrases in Australian history.